Blyth, Northumberland: 18th century

+19th century

 The port expanded greatly in the 19th century, with the purchase of a steam tug in 1819, and the rebuilding of the breakwater in 1822.
 By this point, three ship building yards had also been established.
 The construction of the Blyth and Tyne Railway from 1849 allowed coal shipments to quickly expand, reaching 200,000 tons per annum.
-The Blyth Harbour and Dock Company was created in 1854, but with need for further expansion, it was replaced by a bill of parliament given Royal Assent on 19 June 1882, which constituted the current Blyth Harbour Commission.
+The Blyth Harbour and Dock Company was created by the Blyth Harbour and Dock Act 1854 (17 & 18 Vict. c. xcii), but with need for further expansion, it was replaced by the Blyth Harbour Act 1882 (45 & 46 Vict. c. liv) given royal assent on 19 June 1882, which constituted the current Blyth Harbour Commission.
 This allowed additional financing to be raised, for construction of the South Harbour.

+In the early 19th century its clear that Britain was at the frontier of industrial development and Blyth became an integral part of this due to the port.
+Blyth greatly contributed to the coal exports needed to help Britain be an industrial dominator, with an export of 200,000 tonnes per annum to London and varying other ports across the country.
+The build up of the different trade elations between Blyth and London gave an insight to the demands of industrialisation as well as the importance of such a small shipping town.